Agriculture

 Intercropping

 Intercropping should be done when the mango plant reaches a suitable height and develops a canopy.
 It should be 5-6 years old.
 Green gram, mustard, sesame, groundnut, cabbage, cauliflower, tomato, potato, brinjal, cucumber and chillies can be grown as intercrops.
-Pineapple, ginger, turmeric, etc., are partial shade-loving crops that can also be cultivated in grown orchards.
+Pineapple, ginger, turmeric, etc., are partial shade-loving crops that can also be cultivated in a grown orchard.
 Moreover, inter-fillers like papaya, guava, peach, plum, etc. can also be grown as they don’t interfere with the main mango plant.

 Fertilizer Application